Avarel/ert-concierge/PAYLOAD.md

 ## Self Subscribe

-Subscribe to a group's broadcasts.
-The group must exist before anyone can subscribe to it (created using `CREATE_GROUP` payload).
-All messages sent to the group will be broadcasted using the `MESSAGE` payload to the subscribers.
+Subscribe to a service's broadcasts.
+The service must exist before anyone can subscribe to it (created using `SERVICE_CREATE` payload).

 ### Structure